 - In Stephenie Meyer's The Host, the protagonist scavenges Twinkies from an abandoned house at one point.

-- The Lord of the Rings: Lembas bread.
-As long as it's in the original leaf wrapping, it can stay fresh for a long time, and even if you unwrap it, it seems to last quite a while.
+- The Lord of the Rings: Lembas (which is not bread).note As long as it's in the original leaf wrapping, it can stay fresh for a long time, and even if you unwrap it, it seems to last quite a while.
 (Sam kept an emergency ration stashed away somewhere for several months to no ill effects.)
+Cram or waybread, made by humans, is a more realistically tasteless long-lasting ration.
 Lembas, being elven, is still delicious months later.
-Cram or waybread, made by humans, is a more realistically tasteless long-lasting ration.
 Then again, it is made by elves.
 All products of elven craftsmanship are at least somewhat magical and are by default ten times better than the equivalent human product.
 It's how Middle-Earth elves roll.